 For learners who have followed a WAG funded apprenticeship programme a simple declaration from the Training Provider is suitable confirmation of the depth and quality of the training hour delivery.
 The Training Provider would then keep evidence such as individual learning plans, progress reviews, attendance statistics and assessment reports which could be inspected should the need arise.

-Essential employability skills (Wales)
+Wider key skills assessment and recognition (Wales)